daattali/beautiful-jekyll/_posts/2019-02-19-designing-mds.md

 ---
 layout: post
-title: Designing MDS
+title: Designing a Master of Data Science program
-subtitle: Initial decisions and updates
+subtitle: Goals, design decisions, and lessons learned
 ---

 Since launching the UBC MDS program in 2016, we've received a lot of questions on why we designed MDS the way we did.
 The post will address the following design decisions: